What Is the Passive Restraint Discount?

 Shelter

-Shelter provides a discount for passive restraints when vehicles are equipped with factory-installed airbags or federally-approved automatic seat belts.
+The Shelter passive restraint discount applies when your vehicle is equipped with factory-installed airbags or federally-approved automatic seat belts.
 To find out how much you can save, contact Shelter to learn more.

 Insurance CompanyMax Savings